|Surprisingly, the historic six-over-six double hung windows date are original to the house.|

 Hare hired architect Lowel Brody to add an artist studio at the rear of the Leroy Street house in 1957.
 He was now painting as well, "devoting himself to the sort of mythological and legendary subjects that were in keeping with the interests of the Surrealists and Abstract Expressionists," according to The New York Times later.
 In 1977 the Guggenheim Museum exhibited a 10-year retrospective of his paintings, sculptures and drawings.

-Although Hare relocated to Victor, Idaho in 1985, where he died in 1992; the Leroy Street house remained in the family, occupied by his architect daughter Morgan Browne Hare.
-In 1995 she and partner, Marc Turckel, founded the architectural firm the Leroy Street Studio in the building.
+Although Hare relocated to Victor, Idaho in 1985, where he died in 1992; the Leroy Street house remained in the family, occupied by his architect son Morgan Browne Hare.
+In 1995 he and partner, Marc Turckel, founded the architectural firm the Leroy Street Studio in the building.
 It was joined in 1997 by Shawn Watts, who became a partner in 2005.
 The well-known firm continues to operate from the nearly 175-year old house.

 photographs by the author